powersync-ja/self-host-demo/demos/supabase/README.md

 Once started the console will contain details for the Supabase services.
 Apply the `Publishable authentication key` to the `.env` file in the `SUPABASE_PUBLISHABLE_KEY` variable.

 > **Note:** This demo uses Supabase's new asymmetric JWT signing keys (ES256).
 PowerSync is compatible with these keys and will automatically fetch the public key from Supabase's JWKS endpoint.
-You no longer need to configure `PS_SUPABASE_JWT_SECRET`.

 **Note:** Default Supabase projects expose the Postgres DB on a high port number.
 We currently only support ports in the range of `port >= 1024 && port <= 49151`.
 This demo configures Postgres on port `5433`.